-Looking after your family’s finances and managing money will help you avoid debt and stress – and enjoy your family life together.
+Looking after your family’s finances and managing money will help you avoid debt and stress, so that you can better enjoy your family life together.

 Here are some basic ideas for managing money and avoiding debt:

-- Try to focus on what’s best for your family rather than trying to consider every financial option out there.
+- Focus on what’s best for your family rather than trying to consider every financial option out there.

 - Check out your entitlements to government parenting payments.
 Could you be getting more?